fabracht/designPatterns/README.md

 * Each subclass needs to implement the cloning or copying mechanism
 * If the object doesn't support copying, things can get tricky.

+### BuilderPattern (motorcycle and car builder, simple example)
+This is an implementation of a builder pattern for assembly of cars and motorcycle.

+* The builder pattern is a fancy way of hiding the implementation details of the underlying construction process.
+The Director class makes it seem that your process only relies on that one method that actually gets the product.
+* Using this pattern, the same construction process can produce different products

+#### Drawbacks of the builder pattern
+* Not the best option to deal with mutable objects.
+* Some duplication of code may be necessary.
+* Each type of product needs its own concrete builder.

+#### Trivia: Can I use an abstract class instead of an interface?
+Short answer, yes.
+It's up to you to decide, based on your own implementation, which is best.
+Here are some suggestions from the MSDN community.

+* When you have multiple versions of components, use an abstract class.
+Once you update the base class, all derived classes are updated automatically.
+The interface, on the other hand, should not be changed once created.

+* When the functionalities are widespread among dissimilar/unrelated objects, use an interface.
+Abstract classes should be used for closely related objects which share common functionalities.